whatnote/Christine-Clyde-Dog-Services/README.md

 ## Project Summary

-This project is my Milestone 1 coupled with a new site for my Partner's dog walking business.
-Due to covid-19, the world has changed; home working has meant the need for dog walking isn't what it once was, but their has been a steep increase in people and families getting dogs, espcailly puppies.
+This project is my Milestone 1 I’ve decided to couple it with a new site for my Partner's dog walking business.
+Due to covid-19, the world has changed; home working has meant the need for dog walking isn't what it once was, but there has been a steep increase in people and families getting dogs; especially puppies.

-With this my partner, Chrissy, has taken to oportunity to retrain and up-skill her dog walking business and extend it to include puppy and dog training.
-Chrissy has completed one diploma, and to is now well underway in her dog behavoural diploma.
+With this my partner, Chrissy, has taken to opportunity to retrain and up-skill her dog walking business and extend it to include puppy and dog training.
+Chrissy has completed one diploma, and to is now well underway in her dog behavioural diploma.

-Once the new new normal is establish, the new online presence should prove a vital tool in finding new clients.
+Once the new normal is establish, the new online presence should prove a vital tool in finding new clients.

 ## Contents